Control plane scaling

 Refer to the metrics listed above in vertical scaling section and when you notice an uptick in those metrics steadily over a period of time, then proceed with scaling the server nodes vertically.

-Ensure a version is tagged on the server nodes that are currently deployed.
-This tag is a version number of your choosing that is not related to the Nomad version.
+Tag deployed server nodes with versions.
+This tag is a version number of your choosing that is not related to the Nomad Enterprise version.

-Autopilot will automatically add the nodes and remove the old nodes from the cluster.
-You will need to delete the VM's if you are using a CSP, ideally with a build pipeline.
+Autopilot automatically adds the nodes and remove the old nodes from the cluster.
+You need to delete the VMs if you are using a CSP, ideally with a build pipeline.

 It is important to note that vertical scaling is the most effective method for addressing control plane resource contention, as the scheduling engine must serialize through the broker and "plan applier" on the leader.
 However, you may encounter limitations such as reaching the maximum capacity of a single instance, prohibitive costs, or the need to meet high availability requirements.
 In such cases, it is advisable to consider horizontal scaling strategies, implementing read-only replicas, or exploring the option of federated clusters for your Nomad infrastructure.